 Royal Palace (Haw Kham)

-The former Royal Palace, a mixture of French and Lao architecture, is now a museum preserving the possessions of the monarchy and has one of the most golden and glitzy interiors around.
-Above the entrance is a three-headed elephant sheltered by the sacred white parasol sits above the entrance, and is the symbol of the Lao monarchy.
-The most impressive room is the Throne Hall, a dazzling interior of mosaics and mirrors, with displays of royal regalia including glittering swords and the former King's own elephant saddle.
-The Pha Bang (delicate Buddha) is the museum's most prized possession, the Pha Bang, a golden image of the Buddha, is housed in a small barred room that was the King's personal shrine.
-It is the most sacred image in the country, believed to have been crafted in the heavens, and containing miraculous powers of protection over the country.
-The museum has information in Lao and English but it is worth visiting with a local guide to really bring the place to life and hear all about the myths and legends as well as the history.
+The former Royal Palace is a mixture of French and Lao architecture, and is now a museum.
+It preserves the monarchy's possessions and has an extremely opulent interior, with the Throne Room being the most impressive.
+A three-headed elephant sheltered by the sacred white parasol sits above the entrance, and is the symbol of Laos' monarchy.
+The dazzling interior comprises mirrors, mosaics, and displays of royal regalia that include glittering swords and the former King's elephant saddle.
+The Pha Bang (delicate Buddha) is the museum's most prized item, and is housed in a small, barred shrine that was the King's personal sanctum.
+Believed to have been crafted in the heavens, it is the country's most sacred image and spiritual protector.
+The museum has information in Lao and English but is worth visiting with a local guide, who can share myths and legends as well as history.
 Shoes and bags must be left at the entrance.
 Photography is not allowed.